 Should I Handle Water Damage on My Own?

 You should never attempt to restore your home on your own after water damage.
 This is because you likely will not have the commercial-grade equipment required to dry the damaged areas.
 In addition, proper safety equipment must be worn when addressing any water damage.
 If you are exposed to dangerous contaminants in the water, you might experience serious health issues.

 Can Water Damage Cause the Growth of Mold?

 Water damage can certainly lead to mold growth if damaged materials are not dried properly.
 Removing the water and addressing the source of the water damage immediately can help you prevent mold growth.

 Who Should I Call for Water Damage Restoration

-If your home sustains water damage, call the water damage restoration professionals at Service Team of Professionals (S.T.O.P.) to restore your home.
+If your home sustains water damage, call the water damage restoration professionals at STOP Restoration (S.T.O.P.) to restore your home.
 We offer 24/7 emergency services in the Bucks, Montgomery and Philadelphia counties.
 You can reach us at 844-777-STOP (7867) to set up an appointment for an estimate.
 If you need immediate emergency services, we will arrive at your doorstep with all the required equipment to complete the drying and dehumidifying process.